UGA Bulletin Logo

 Topical Outline

 The purpose of this course will be to explore and examine the structure of Hip-Hop culture as it expresses the forms and theories of African American existence.
-Several areas will be covered: • The sociological factors which spawned Hip-Hop music • Current conditions in the African American Community and how it is reflected in Hip-Hop music • The four elements of Hip-Hop mixing, DJing, Breakdancing and Graffiti • Hip-Hop culture and its spread world-wide • Hip-Hop as a form of poetry • Postmodernism and Hip-Hop • The mainstreaming of Hip-Hop music and culture • Hip-Hop as a source of information and activism in the African American community • The notion of Rappers as Role Models and Heroes • African-American Sexuality, Masculinity, and Femininity • Forecasting The Future of Hip-Hop and the African American Community • Oral Reports • Major Research Paper Prospectus • Major Research Paper Draft • Major Research Paper Final Course material will include selected readings and recordings.
-Also, there will be guest lectures from local and national Hip-Hop artists.
+Several areas will be covered: • The sociological factors which spawned Hip-Hop music • A comparative look at current conditions in the African American Community how it is reflected in Hip-Hop music • Discussion of the four elements of Hip-Hop mixing, DJing, Breakdancing and Graffiti • A critical look at Hip-Hop culture and its spread world-wide • An examination of Hip-Hop as a form of poetry • Discussion of Postmodernism and Hip-Hop • Mainstreaming of Hip-Hop music and culture • Hip-Hop as a source of information and activism in the African American community • Are Rappers Role Models and Hero’s? • African-American Sexuality, Masculinity, and Femininity • Forecasting The Future of Hip-Hop and the African American Community • Oral Reports • Major Research Paper Prospectus • Major Research Paper Draft • Major Research Paper Final Course material will include selected readings and recordings.
+Also, there will be guest lectures from Local and National Hip-Hop Artists.
 Students will be evaluated by research papers, introspective essays, and one exam.